 Driving records are also a major pricing factor.
 So if your ex has a spotless driving history, your rate may rise when you remove the ex from your policy.
 But if you're the safer driver, you might soon be enjoying a lower rate.

 The cost of vehicle-protecting coverages also corresponds to the value of the cars they're protecting.
 So if your ex is taking the BMW and leaving you with the minivan, your comprehensive and collision coverage could cost less.

 3. shopping for a new policy

 If your ex is keeping the policy, call your current insurer to find out about your options.
-If you feel like trying a new insurer — and possibly saving some money while you're at it — grab a free Esurance quote or compare quotes online.
+If you feel like trying a new insurer — and possibly saving some money while you're at it — grab a free Esurance quote.

 Just make sure your new policy kicks in before your old one lapses to avoid a gap in coverage.